SamarthZalkikar/archlinux_dotfiles/README.md

 ### TODO
-[ ] Make a script to install these on fresh install
+- [ ] Make a script for fresh installation
-[ ] add emacs config
+- [ ] Write a elisp config